 13. Print emails only when necessary and try to use both sides of the paper when printing from your computer.

 14. Re-purpose paper items as often as possible.

 15. When making in-store purchases- say no to paper AND plastic…..bring your own shopping bags.

 16. If given the option, have your shopping receipt emailed to you, instead of accepting the printed one.
 At the gas pump and ATM machine, choose to not have the receipt printed.

 When purchasing paper products, look for unbleached or non-chlorine bleached items.
 The process of paper bleaching releases dioxin into the environment.
 Dioxin is a chemical that is highly toxic, health damaging and potentially carcinogenic.
-Purchase paper products that are made with 100% post consumer recycled paper.
+Purchase paper products that are made with 100% post-consumer recycled paper.
 There are also many alternative paper products available now, such as printer paper made with sugar cane and bamboo fibers.

 A few simple lifestyle changes can make a huge difference.
-By implementing some of these ideas, not only will you save money, you will also notice a reduction in the amount of paper items you send to the landfill.
+By implementing some of these ideas, not only will you save money, you will also notice a reduction in the number of paper items you send to the landfill.

 Now take a deep breath and thank a tree-maybe even go hug one. 🙂